Custom-Hydraulic-Cylinder-Manufacturing

 2016

-Berendsen also launches the online e-commerce shop with a large range of competitively priced hydraulic components including cylinders, filters, motors, valves and pumps available online.
+Berendsen launches its online e-commerce store, offering a wide range of competitively priced hydraulic components.

 2015

-Berendsen establishes a machining service division in the Newcastle branch to machine an unlimited range of components and products including flanges, adaptors, drive shafts, bulkhead fittings, gear housings, clevises, manifolds, pins, rods and brackets.
+Berendsen launches a machining service division at its Newcastle branch, capable of producing an extensive range of components and products, such as flanges, adaptors, drive shafts, bulkhead fittings, gear housings, clevises, manifolds, pins, rods, and brackets.

 2014

-Berendsen renews ISO 9001 certification with the Newcastle branch being certified by QMS Certification Services.
+Berendsen renews ISO 9001 certification, with Newcastle certified by QMS Certification Services.

 2013

-Berenden Newcastle divides its business units into two divisions, Fluid Power and Machining, to cater for its growing hydraulic demand and complex manufacturing projects.
+Berendsen Newcastle divides into Fluid Power and Machining divisions to meet hydraulic and manufacturing demand.

-Berendsen Wollongong obtains BlueScope Steel’s Hose and Fittings Contract.
+Berendsen Wollongong secures BlueScope Steel’s Hose and Fittings Contract.

 2012

-The Berendsen Melbourne branch relocates from Scoresby to a new larger location at 7 London Drive Bayswater, Victoria.
+The Berendsen Melbourne branch relocates from Scoresby to a new larger location in Drive Bayswater, Victoria.

 2011

-Berendsen incorporates The Hydraulic Warehouse (THW), a wholly owned subsidiary of Berendsen Fluid Power, created to cater for the growing hydraulic wholesale distribution demand.
+Berendsen establishes The Hydraulic Warehouse (THW), a wholly owned subsidiary for hydraulic wholesale distribution.

 2010

-Berendsen acquires Pacific Hydraulics Adelaide branch, including all of its distribution and service work.
+Berendsen acquires Pacific Hydraulics Adelaide branch, expanding its distribution and service capabilities.

 2009

-Berendsen Newcastle purchases CNC Machinery to further enhance its machining capabilities.
+Berendsen Newcastle invests in CNC machinery to enhance machining capabilities.

 2008